 Student computer user accounts are available to all currently-enrolled Faulkner students.
 When a student graduates, transfers or otherwise withdraws active enrollment at Faulkner, the computer user account will be closed, including the removal of all log-in access, email accounts, network server access and materials stored on the network server.
 (Note: When a user account is closed, any mail sent to the user's mailbox will be rejected and returned to the sender.)
 The University considers the use of another student's computer user as identity theft and a violation of the Faulkner Student Conduct Regulations.
 The misuse or abuse of computer user privileges is also considered a violation of the Faulkner Student Conduct Regulations.
-A violation of any portion of the University's Computer Policy is also considered a violation of the Faulkner Student Conduct Regulations.
-Any of these violations may result in one or more of the following: limitations on computer privileges, termination of computer privileges, fines, restitution fees, community service, suspension from Faulkner, or expulsion from Faulkner.
+A violation of any portion of the University's Computer Policy is also considered a violation of the Faulkner Student of the Faulkner Student Conduct Regulations on computer privileges, termination of computer privileges, fines, restitution fees, community service, suspension from Faulkner, or expulsion from Faulkner.